ruuda/blog/posts/a-type-system-for-rcl-part-1-introduction.md

 If RCL placed limitations on that, it would not be a very useful configuration language.
-This means that the type system must be able to deal with values that some strongly typed languages would reject, such as heterogeneous lists, or if-else expressions where the then-branch returns a different type than the else-branch.
+This means that the type system must be able to deal with constructs that some type systems would reject, such as heterogeneous lists, or if-else expressions where the then-branch returns a different type than the else-branch.